The video above is a quick After Effects tip showing how to make a triangle in After Effects.

 It may seem like After Effects doesn’t have a triangle shape tool, but there is one, it’s just a little more hidden than the rectangle tool or circle tool.
 I’m not sure why when wanting to make a triangle After Effects has to hide the feature away, but it is what it is.

 Update: Take a look at our free Triangular script that creates triangles at the touch of a button in After Effects.

 Here's how to make a triangle in After Effects: Masks

-So, let's say we want to make a triangle mask in After Effects.
+So, let’s say we want to make a triangle After Effects mask.
 Simply select the layer you want to mask, then in the toolbar, click and hold the Rectangle Tool to bring up the sub-menu.

 From the rectangle tool sub-menu, click the Polygon Tool.

 Now, click and drag on your layer but don’t let go of the click… and while you’re dragging the polygon press the down arrow on your keyboard.
 You’ll notice that every time you press the down arrow while you’re dragging the polygon, After Effects will remove a point from the mask.

 All you have to do to create a triangle, is to press down until you have only 3 points in the mask, and release your click!

 There you have it, a nice equilateral triangle shape mask in After Effects.